-Prior to beginning the program, you will be assigned a Major Professor.
-As noted above, your initially assigned Major Professor may continue in this role if the pairing is a good research/career interest fit for you.
+Prior to beginning the program, you will be assigned an Advisor.
+As noted above, your initially assigned Advisor may continue in this role if the pairing is a good research/career interest fit for you.
 If not, you may approach another faculty member and request them to serve in this role.
-Please let your Major Professor and the program co-coordinators know you are interested in switching your Major Professor.
+Please let your Advisor and the program co-coordinators know you are interested in switching your Advisor.
 Please note that all faculty carry a large load of master's and doctoral students and therefore your preferred choice may not be available.

-During the first semester, you will choose an initial Academic Advisory Committee of three persons consisting of your Major Professor and two other Counseling Division faculty members.
-As with you Major Professor, you may change members of the Academic Advisory Committee depending on the availability of other faculty members to serve in this role.
+During the first semester, you will choose an initial Academic Advisory Committee of three persons consisting of your Advisor and two other Counseling Division faculty members.
+As with you Advisor, you may change members of the Academic Advisory Committee depending on the availability of other faculty members to serve in this role.
 The Academic Advisement Committee must approve and sign your official Program of Studies form, which is submitted at the end of your first semester of study.